M-J-Robbins/good-email-code/beta/outlook/svg-to-vml.md

 **SVG viewBox:** The SVG `viewbox` has 4 values min-x, min-y, width and height, for now we'll ignore the first 2 and assume they are both set to `0`.
 **VML coordsize:** VML `coordsize` only has 2 values width and height, so these should match the last 2 values of the `viewbox`.

+I need to read more into it but `coordorigin` may be comparable to the first 2 values for `viewbox`.

 ### Image size
 We can set the actual size of our image with `width` and `height` in the `style` attribute.
 This works the same in both formats `style="width:1000px;height:500px"`.